projectcalico/calico/master/getting-started/mesos/tutorials/policy/universal-containerizer.md

 To demonstrate this, we will use Marathon to launch an nginx webserver using the Universal Containerizer.
 Then, we will launch basic curl task which will repeatedly curl the webserver.

-> **NOTE**
->
-> This example assumes you are running in a DC/OS environment since it uses the DC/OS DNS to access the
+> **Note**: This example assumes you are running in a DC/OS environment
+> since it uses the DC/OS DNS to access the web server.
+It is easy enough
-> webserver.
-It is easy enough to adjust this demo for non-DC/OS environments by replacing the
+> to adjust this demo for non-DC/OS environments by replacing the
-> `webserver.marathon.containerip.dcos.thisdcos.directory` DNS name with the IP address of the webserver container.
+> `webserver.marathon.containerip.dcos.thisdcos.directory` DNS name with
+> the IP address of the web server container.
+{: .alert .alert-info}

 ## Setting Labels